johnmcraig/employee-manager/README.md

 In order to test/use this application, you will need the following:

-- Asp.Net Core 2.0 SDK, prefereably 2.2.1
+- Asp.Net Core 2.0 SDK, preferably 2.2.1
 - Node.js version 8 or higher
-- The Vue or Angular CLI
+- The Angular CLI

 ## Installation